ctrlplusb/prisma-pg-jest/README.md

 npm run db:stop
 ```

-This project has been configured to run with the following Postgres configuration:
+This project has been configured to run with the following Postgres configuration.
+You can modify these to suit your needs by editing the [`docker-compose.yml`](docker-compose.yml) file.

 ```
 - HOST=localhost